jgm/doctemplates/README.md

 The `~` keyword has no effect when rendering to `Text` or `String`.

-## Filters
+## Pipes

-A filter transforms the value of a variable or partial.
-Filters are specified using a slash (`/`) between the variable name (or partial) and the filter name.
+A pipe transforms the value of a variable or partial.
+Pipes are specified using a slash (`/`) between the variable name (or partial) and the pipe name.
 Example:

 ```
 $for(name)$